mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/elasticsearch/index.md

 To troubleshoot deployments, look for issues in the following:

-1. Ensure `clusterName` and `masterService` fields are consistent across all the node-roles.
+1. Ensure `clusterName` and `masterService` fields are consistent across all node-roles.
 1. Look for crash-looping pods and inspect their logs.

     `watch kubectl get pods`